Chart Color Schemes

 Pimpama - South is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Pimpama - South, as per the latest Census evaluation, 85.7% of dwellings were houses, with the remaining 14.3% comprising semi-detached homes, apartments, and other types.
-This is compared to Non-Metro Qld's 80.5% houses and 19.4% other dwellings.
-Home ownership in Pimpama - South stood at 3.2%, with mortgaged dwellings at 26.1% and rented ones at 70.7%.
+Dwelling structure in Pimpama - South, as evaluated at the latest Census conducted on 28 August 2016, comprised 85.7% houses and 14.3% other dwellings.
+In comparison, Non-Metro Qld had 80.5% houses and 19.4% other dwellings.
+Home ownership in Pimpama - South was at 3.2%, with mortgaged dwellings at 26.1% and rented dwellings at 70.7%.
 The median monthly mortgage repayment was $1,950, lower than Non-Metro Qld's average of $2,000.
-The median weekly rent in the area was $435, compared to Non-Metro Qld's $450.
-Nationally, Pimpama - South's mortgage repayments were higher at $1,950 than the Australian average of $1,863, while rents were substantially higher at $435 compared to the national figure of $375.
+The median weekly rent figure was $435, compared to Non-Metro Qld's $450.
+Nationally, Pimpama - South's mortgage repayments were higher at $1,950 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing